Divergence of the multilevel Monte Carlo Euler method for nonlinear stochastic differential equations: Introduction

-Considerably more efficient than the Monte Carlo Euler method is the so-called multilevel Monte Carlo Euler method in Giles~\cite{g08b} (see also Creutzig, Dereich, M{\"u}ller-Gronbach and Ritter~\cite{cdmr09}, Dereich~\cite{dereich2011}, Giles~\cite{g08a}, Giles, Higham and Mao~\cite{ghm09}, Heinrich~\cite{h98,heinrich01}, Heinrich and Sindambiwe~\cite{hs99} and Kebaier~\cite{k05} for related results).
+Considerably more efficient than the Monte Carlo Euler method are the so-called multilevel Monte Carlo Euler methods in Giles~\cite{g08b}; see also Creutzig et al.~\cite{cdmr09}, Dereich~\cite{dereich2011}, Giles~\cite{g08a}, Giles, Higham and Mao~\cite{ghm09}, Heinrich~\mbox{\cite{h98,heinrich01}}, Heinrich and Sindambiwe~\cite{hs99} and Kebaier~\cite{k05} for related results.
 In this method, time is discretized through the Euler method and expectations are approximated by the multilevel Monte Carlo method.
-More formally, let $ Y^{ N, l, k }_n \colon \Omega \rightarrow \mathbb{R}^d $, $ n \in \left\{ 0, 1, \dots, N \right\} $, $ N \in \mathbb{N} $, for $ l \in \N_0:=\left\{ 0, 1, 2, \dots \right\} $ and $ k \in \mathbb{N} $ be independent copies of the Euler approximations~\eqref{eq:def_euler} (see Section~\ref{sec:tamed_convergence} for the precise definition).
-Then the multilevel Monte Carlo Euler approximations for the SDE~\eqref{eq:SDEintro} are defined as
+More formally, let $ Y^{ N, l, k }_n \dvtx\Omega \rightarrow\mathbb{R}^d $, $ n \in \{ 0, 1, \ldots, N \} $, $ N \in\mathbb{N} $, for $ l \in\N_0:= \{ 0, 1, 2, \ldots \} $ and $ k \in\mathbb{N} $ be suitable independent copies of the Euler approximations~\eqref{eqdefeuler}; see Section~\ref{sectamedconvergence} for the precise definition.
+Then the multilevel Monte Carlo Euler approximations for the SDE~\eqref{eqSDEintro} which we investigate in this article are defined as

-for $ N \in \{ 2^1, 2^2, 2^3, \ldots \} $.
-In the case of globally Lipschitz continuous coefficients of the SDE~\eqref{eq:SDEintro}, this method has been shown to converge significantly faster to the target quantity~\eqref{eq:goal} than the Monte Carlo Euler method~\eqref{eq:def_mceuler}.
-More precisely, in the case of globally Lipschitz continuous coefficients $ \mu $ and $\sigma$, the multilevel Monte Carlo Euler method~\eqref{eq:mlmc} converges with order $ \frac{1}{2}- $ while the Monte Carlo Euler method converges with order $ \frac{1}{3}- $ with respect to the computational effort (see Section~1 in Giles~\cite{g08b} or Creutzig, Dereich, M{\"u}ller-Gronbach and Ritter~\cite{cdmr09} for details).
-In the general setting of the SDE~\eqref{eq:SDEintro} where $ \mu $ does not need to be globally Lipschitz continuous, convergence of the multilevel Monte Carlo Euler method~\eqref{eq:mlmc} remained an open question.
+for $ N \in\{ 2^1, 2^2, 2^3, \ldots\} $.
+Clearly, there are also other multilevel Monte Carlo methods than~(\ref{eqmlmc}); see, for example, Giles~\cite{g08b} for more details.
+For simplicity, we refer to~(\ref{eqmlmc}) as the multilevel Monte Carlo Euler method throughout this article.
+In the case of globally Lipschitz continuous coefficients of the SDE~\eqref{eqSDEintro}, this method has been shown to converge significantly faster to the target quantity~\eqref{eqgoal} than the Monte Carlo Euler method~\eqref{eqdefmceuler}.
+More precisely, in the case of globally Lipschitz continuous coefficients $ \mu$ and $\sigma$, the multilevel Monte Carlo Euler method~\eqref{eqmlmc} converges with order $ \frac{1}{2}-$ while the Monte Carlo Euler method converges with order $ \frac{1}{3}-$ with respect to the computational effort; see Section~1 in Giles~\cite{g08b} or Creutzig et al.~\cite{cdmr09} for details.
+In the general setting of the SDE~\eqref{eqSDEintro} where $ \mu$ does not need to be globally Lipschitz continuous, convergence of the multilevel Monte Carlo Euler method~\eqref{eqmlmc} remained an open question.